 - 1 lb boneless skinless chicken breast sliced thinly

-- 1 tbsp Oil I use avocado oil
+- 1 tablespoon Oil I use avocado oil

 - Salt and pepper to taste